Fiori-Tracker/fioritracker.github.io/docs/customer-pending/Maersk/011-Maersk.md

 ---
 title: Maersk - Case study
-description: We plan to use Fiori Tracker, for our migration from standalone SAP Gateway- Gokul Radhakrishnan, SAP Senior Solution Archiect
+description: We plan to use Fiori Tracker, for our migration from standalone SAP Gateway- Gokul Radhakrishnan, SAP Senior Solution Architect
 date: 2024-09-05
 slug: "Maersk"
 industries: